amariucaitheodor/sphere-follower-robot/README.md

 ## Sphere Follower Robot
 ### Theodor Amariucai
 #### I started the project with Sonia Marshall as part of our coursework for INFR09019 Introduction to Vision and Robotics.
-#### A very useful resource which helped me understand the Denavit-Hartenberg parameters was the Robotic Arm Kinematic GUI (part of MRPT).

 #### BEFORE ANYTHING:
 source devel/setup.sh